Dvorak technique: Pattern types

 Within the Dvorak satellite strength estimate for tropical cyclones, there are several visual patterns that a cyclone may take on which define the upper and lower bounds on its intensity.
 The primary patterns used are curved band pattern (T1.0-T4.5), shear pattern (T1.5-T3.5), central dense overcast (CDO) pattern (T2.5-T5.0), banding eye pattern (T4.0-T4.5), eye pattern (T4.5 – T8.0), and central cold cover (CCC) pattern.
 Both the central dense overcast and embedded eye pattern utilize the size of the CDO.
 The CDO pattern intensities start at T2.5, equivalent to minimal tropical storm intensity (40 mph).
 The shape of the central dense overcast is also considered.
 The farther the center is tucked into the CDO, the stronger it is deemed.
 Tropical cyclones with maximum sustained winds between 65 mph and 100 mph can have their center of circulations obscured by cloudiness of the central dense overcast within visible and infrared satellite imagery, which makes diagnosis of their intensity a challenge.

 The CCC pattern, with its large and quickly developing mass of thick cirrus clouds spreading out from an area of convection near a tropical cyclone center within a short time frame, indicates little development.
 When it develops, rainbands and cloud lines around the tropical cyclone weaken and the thick cloud shield obscures the circulation center.
 While it resembles a CDO pattern, it is rarely seen.

 The eye pattern utilizes the coldness of the cloud tops within the surrounding mass of thunderstorms and contrasts it with the temperature within the eye itself.
 The larger the temperature difference is, the stronger the tropical cyclone.
 Winds within tropical cyclones can also be estimated by tracking features within the CDO using rapid scan geostationary satellite imagery, whose pictures are taken minutes apart rather than every half-hour.

 Once a pattern is identified, the storm features (such as length and curvature of banding features) are further analyzed to arrive at a particular T-number.

 Usage

 Several agencies issue Dvorak intensity numbers for tropical cyclones and their precursors.
-These include the National Hurricane Center's Tropical Analysis and Forecast Branch (TAFB), the National Oceanic and Atmospheric Administration's Satellite Analysis Branch (SAB), and The Joint Typhoon Warning Center at (JTWC) ahe Naval Pacific Meteorology and Oceanography Center in Pearl Harbor, Hawaii.
+These include the National Hurricane Center's Tropical Analysis and Forecast Branch (TAFB), the National Oceanic and Atmospheric Administration's Satellite Analysis Branch (SAB), and the Joint Typhoon Warning Center at (JTWC) the Naval Pacific Meteorology and Oceanography Center in Pearl Harbor, Hawaii.

 The National Hurricane Center will often quote Dvorak T-numbers in their tropical cyclone products.
 The following example is from discussion number 3 of Tropical Depression 24 (eventually Hurricane Wilma) of the 2005 Atlantic hurricane season:

 BOTH TAFB AND SAB CAME IN WITH A DVORAK SATELLITE INTENSITY ESTIMATE OF T2.5/45 KT.
 HOWEVER ...OFTENTIMES THE SURFACE WIND FIELD OF LARGE DEVELOPING LOW PRESSURE SYSTEMS LIKE THIS ONE WILL LAG ABOUT 12 HOURS BEHIND THE SATELLITE SIGNATURE.
 THEREFORE...
 THE INITIAL INTENSITY HAS ONLY BEEN INCREASED TO 40 KT.